 Regardless of whether you use a basic value calculation or WSJF, overall value is a calculation that not only looks at the benefits, but also considers the cost/duration of the solution.
 Filtering processes without an indicator of cost can result in coming up short on value potential.

 Both basic value equations (Benefits – Cost) and WSJF (Cost of Delay / Duration) have a weakness in that they do not factor in economies of scale sufficiently.
 This is fine for projects that don’t feature a high-degree of commonality and reuse, but with automation technologies like RPA, commonality and reuse across automations can be high.

 Using the data collected by taking a holistic view (Tip #1),

 - identify all unique systems for the process set, and

 - group processes that use similar systems.

 Instead of assessing processes individually, assess with consideration of the groups.
 The first automation solution in a group will have a normal estimate, while the subsequent automation deliveries will be accelerated.
 You may find a group of processes that provides significant more business value when considering the economy of scale.

-Take these first steps in cataloging your processes, and in the next article I’ll expand more on how this model can result in higher velocity of automation delivery.
+Take these first steps in cataloging your processes, and you’ll be in position to achieve a higher velocity of automation delivery.